passiv/snaptrade-sdks/sdks/ruby/README.md

 fixing broken connections](/docs/fix-broken-connections) for more information.

 ##### connectionType: [`ConnectionType`](./lib/snaptrade/models/connection_type.rb)<a id="connectiontype-connectiontypelibsnaptrademodelsconnection_typerb"></a>
 Sets whether the connection should be read-only or trade-enabled.
+Defaults to read-only if not specified.

 ##### connectionPortalVersion: [`ConnectionPortalVersion`](./lib/snaptrade/models/connection_portal_version.rb)<a id="connectionportalversion-connectionportalversionlibsnaptrademodelsconnection_portal_versionrb"></a>
 Sets the version of the connection portal to render.